-- This function cannot be used in some capture modes or in combination with some other functions. (p.117)
+- This function cannot be used in some capture modes or in combination with some other functions. (p.118) - While this function is used, [AA Filter Simulator] and [Shake Reduction] of the 4 menu are fixed to [Off].

 - If a moving object exists in the frame, mosaic-pattern noise may appear in the image.
 In such case, select [Motion Correction On]. - When taking pictures with Pixel Shift Resolution, use a tripod and mount the camera on it securely.
 The use of Self-timer, Remote Control, or Mirror Lock-up Shooting is recommended.